JordanCWard/SQL/README.md

 13. TikTok

-Assume you're given tables with information about TikTok user sign-ups and confirmations through email and text.
+Assume you're given tables with information about TikTok user sign-ups and confirmations through email and text. <br>
 New users on TikTok sign up using their email addresses, and upon sign-up, each user receives a text message confirmation to activate their account. <br>
 Write a query to display the user IDs of those who did not confirm their sign-up on the first day, but confirmed on the second day.

 ``` sql